manishmicrobe/manishmicrobe.github.io/_pages/igem.md

 <img src='/assets/img/igem2022.jpg' align='center'  width='512' height='383'>

-A key way of sustaining scientific research and innovation involves encouraging and nurturing the curiosity of a younger generation of students and research trainees.
-The [International Genetic Engineering Machine (iGEM)](https://competition.igem.org/) competition is an excellent introduction to Synthetic Biology research, and I have been participating in it in different capacities since 2013.
+A key way of sustaining scientific research and innovation is to nurture and encourage the curiosity of a younger generation of students and research trainees.
+The [International Genetic Engineering Machine (iGEM)](https://competition.igem.org/) competition is an excellent introduction to Synthetic Biology research for young students, and I have been participating in it in different capacities since 2013.

 If you are in the Paris region, and want to join our Evry Paris-Saclay iGEM team, please write to me at <manish.kushwaha@inrae.fr> or to <igemevry@gmail.com>.